Centro di gravità permanente

 "Centro di gravità permanente" is a song by Italian singer-songwriter Franco Battiato.
 It was released as a track from his eleventh studio album La voce del padrone on 21 September 1981.

 Release

 The song was written by Franco Battiato and Gusto Pio.
 It was produced by Franco Battiato and Angelo Carrara.
 The song was released as a single in Netherlands (Capitol), Argentina (EMI) Spain (EMI/Odeon) and France (EMI/Pathé).
-It was released as a 45rpm vinyl single with the song "Summer on a Solitary Beach" as the B-side.
-A Spanish-language version translated by Carlos Toro and entitled "Centro de gravedad permanente", was released in Spain in 1986, and included in his album Ecos de Danzas Sufi.
+It was released as a 45 rpm vinyl single with the song "Summer on a Solitary Beach" as the B-side.
+A Spanish-language version translated by Carlos Toro and entitled "Centro de gravedad permanente", was released in Spain in 1986, and included in his album Ecos de Danzas Sufi..
+In 2015, British singer-songwriter Mika released an English-language version of the song, titled "Center of Gravity" and featuring Battiato himself, that was included on the Italian edition of his fourth studio album, No Place in Heaven.

 Battiato included the song on his live albums Giubbe Rose (1989), Last Summer Dance (2003), and Live in Roma (2016).
 Live in Roma was recorded with the singer Alice.

 In a competition called "I Love My Radio", both Biagio Antonacci and Francesco Gabbani covered the song.